JonnoB/lsoa_foi_template_maker/README.md

 # Instructions

-- Download the three datasets shown in the section below to the data folder in the repo
+- Download the ONSPD zip file and extract to the data folder in the repo
-- Extract the files if neccessary and rename them such that
-    - The ONSPD folder is called "ONSPD"
-    - The LSOA to ward lookup is called "lsoa_to_ward.csv"
-    - The LSOA to region lookup is called "lad_to_region.csv"
 - If using docker [build the image](dockerfile)
 - Run the R script or docker image
     - If you are not using the dockerfile make sure you have installed the [required packages](dockerfile/install_packages.r)
 - The resulting files will be in the folder `./data/Regions`.
 For ease of use the templates are organised by Region of England and Wales

+## Notes

+If you want to save space navigate to the "Data" folder within the "ONSPD" folder and delete the "multi_csv" folder and the ".txt" file. only the ".csv" is used.
+This will save approx 2GB of space.

 ## Help with Java jdk and jni.h